-The following technical issues associated with innovative fuels development are covered by the expert group:
+The following technical issues are covered by the expert group:

-Related meeting information from 2008 to 2018 can be found in the EGIF members' area below.
+Related meeting information from 2008 to date can be found in the EGIFE members' area below.

 Benchmark on Fuel Performance Codes and Experiments (password-protected for authorised participants)